- Travel and Places»

 - To watch the Konkan beauty, it will be fine if you opt a passenger train as it moves in a limited speed with frequent stops.

-A picture is worth thousand words.
+A picture is worth a thousand words.
 As admitted earlier, I don’t have enough vocabulary to describe the charm of the amazing Konkan route.
 Rather than the pen, here what works better is my digital camera.
-Konkan route is so marvel, spectacular and truly incredible.
+Konkan route is so marveling, spectacular and truly incredible.
 The photos were taken by me as well downloaded from the official site of KRCL) will give a feast to your eyes.
 These photos are the real poetry.